 Haviland White House Bowls, ca. 1880

 We inherited them from my husband's great-aunt, who passed away when she was 99 years old.
-She left us various items.
-And these were found in a trunk that she had left for us.
+These were found in a trunk that she had left for us.

 Oh, my goodness.
 Wow.